-- 1) The City shall amend the Montague Municipal Code, Title 17, to adopt implementing procedures that are consistent with State Density Bonus Law, Government Code Section 65915 et seq.
+- 1) The City shall amend the Montague Municipal Code, Title 17, to adopt implementing procedures that are consistent with State Density Bonus Law, Government Code Section 65915 et seg.
 To reduce the need for future municipal code amendments and updates, the amendments will focus on local procedures for processing density bonus application and documents and information required to be submitted with the density bonus application in order for a density bonus application to be deemed complete (Government Code Sections 65915, subparagraph (3)).
-Consistent with subdivision (n) of Government Code Section 65915, the City's Zoning Ordinance amendments for density bonus may consider allowing the City to grant a density bonus greater than described in State Density Bonus Law (SDBL) for a development that meets the requirements of SDBL. - 2) To ensure ongoing compliance with state Density Bonus Law, the City shall continue to monitor for amendments to Government Code Section 65915 et seq. and amend Title 17, Zoning, as necessary. - 3) The City shall provide density bonuses to homebuilders proposing to include qualifying dwelling units and/or other qualifying project amenities within residential developments consistent with Government Code Section 65915 et seq. - 2)4)The City will prepare and publish materials on its website informing the public and housing developers of the City's density bonus program for qualified housing developments.
+Consistent with subdivision (n) of Government Code Section 65915, the City's Zoning Ordinance amendments for density bonus may consider allowing the City to grant a density bonus greater than described in State Density Bonus Law (SDBL) for a development that meets the requirements of SDBL. - 2) To ensure ongoing compliance with state Density Bonus Law, the City shall continue to monitor for amendments to Government Code Section 65915 et seq. and amend Title 17, Zoning, as necessary. - 3) The City shall provide density bonuses to homebuilders proposing to include qualifying dwelling units and/or other qualifying project amenities within residential developments consistent with Government Code Section 65915 et seq. - 4) The City will prepare and publish materials on its website informing the public and housing developers of the City's density bonus program for qualified housing developments.

-Administration: Planning Department, City Administrator Funding: General Fund
+Adopted April 2024 2 - 6 Administration: Planning Department, City Administrator

-Timing: 1) As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2024.
-2) Following adoption of the Zoning Ordinance update, as part of the City's annual housing element progress report, the City shall report to the City Council any amendments to Government Codes Section 65915-; 3) As qualifying prospective projects are submitted; 4) within 30 days of adoption of amendments to the Title 17, of the Montague Municipal Code;
+Timing: 1) Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.
+2) Following adoption of the Zoning Ordinance update, as part of the City's annual housing element progress report, the City shall report to the City Council any amendments to Government Codes Section 65915; 3) As qualifying prospective projects are submitted; 4) within 30 days of adoption of amendments to the Title 17, of the Montague Municipal Code;